kraluk/order-processor/README.md

 [![CI](https://github.com/kraluk/order-processor/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/kraluk/order-processor/actions/workflows/ci.yaml)

-`order-processor` is a service that process orders in the following way:
+`order-processor` is a service that processes orders in the following way:

 * reads data from a `*.csv` file provided by an external service in an AWS S3 bucket
 * processes it using batching techniques (not loading all data to the memory) and transforms it to orders entities that are stored in a PostgreSQL database
 * using transaction outbox pattern, sends messages to an AWS SQS queue as order updated events

-The application is written in Java 24 using Gradle 8 and Spring Boot 3 with enabled Virtual Threads support.
+The application is written in Java 24 using Gradle 9 and Spring Boot 3 with enabled Virtual Threads support.
 The project is using jOOQ, liquibase, and Spring Cloud AWS as well.

-Some kind of variation of the Clean Architecture has been used in the project to organise the code.
+Some kind of the Clean Architecture variation has been used in the project to organize the code.

 ## Architecture diagram